42hrs/42hrs.github.io/content/blogging/pelican-github-pages-part-1.md

 ## Publishing to GitHub

 The final step is to publish the HTML pages to GitHub.
 The current branch is `source` but the HTML files need to be committed to the `master` branch.
-The following command creates the HTML files, commit them to `master` and pushes it to GitHub.
+The following command creates the HTML files, commits them to `master` and pushes it to GitHub.
 ```
 $ make publish github
 ```